Misha Nonoo: Personal life

 Nonoo married Alexander Gilkes in Venice, Italy in May 2012 with Lana Del Rey performing at the wedding.
 Their divorce was finalized in the summer of 2017.

 Her cousin, Houda Nonoo was the Kingdom of Bahrain's ambassador to the US.

 She became engaged to Michael Hess, an heir to the Hess Oil fortune.
 They were married in a Jewish ceremony at Villa Aurelia, Rome on 20 September 2019, and held a reception at Cinecittà Film Studios.
-The wedding was attended by numerous royal and celebrity guests including Katy Perry, Orlando Bloom, Wendi Murdoch, Dasha Zhukova, Prince Harry with his wife Meghan, Duchess of Sussex and Ivanka Trump, daughter of the then President of the United States.
+The wedding was attended by numerous royal and celebrity guests including Katy Perry, Orlando Bloom, Wendi Murdoch, Dasha Zhukova, Prince Harry and Ivanka Trump, daughter of the then President of the United States.
 Jason Derulo and former Beatles member Sir Paul McCartney, performed at the wedding.
-In spring 2020, the couple welcomed their first child, a son.
+In spring 2020, the couple's first child, a son, was born.
 Their daughter was born in 2021.